 IGTF Certificates An authorized individual approves the certificate request.
 For device Certificates, the RA retains contact information for each device's registered owner.
-The device owner is required to notify the RA and request revocation if the device sponsor is no longer authorized to use the device or the FQDN in the Certificate.
+The device owner is required to notify the RA and request revocation if the device sponsor is no longer authorized to use the device or the FODN in the Certificate authorized to use the device or the FQDN in the Certificate.